Hazel Armour: South African influence

 During the 1920s and 1930s Armour made two trips to South Africa, which had a significant impact on her work.
 Inspired by these trips, she produced several studies of African sitters' heads, carved out of wood and stone, or made in clay later to be cast in bronze.
 Her work was included in the Empire Exhibition -Scotland in 1938.

 Later years and death

-Armour's husband died in 1966.
-After his death she settled in London and later in Aldeburgh where she died in 1985.
-Unfortunately, a studio fire destroyed much of her work.
+Armour settled in London after her husband's death.
+She died in 1985 in Aldeburgh.

 Together with 45 other Scottish female artists, Armour's work was exhibited from 7 November 2015 to 26 June 2016 in the Scottish National Gallery of Modern Art in an exhibition called Modern Scottish Women: Painters and Sculptors 1885-1965.